Why can't I connect to WhatsApp?

 - Reboot your phone (power off, power on).

-- Upgrade WhatsApp to the latest version: Press Download Now - once the download is complete, open the file to initiate installation.
+- Update WhatsApp to the latest version.
+Go to our website and press Download Now - once the download is complete, open the file to initiate installation.

 - Try connecting to different Wi-Fi hotspots.